simple12360/esp-test-tools-forked/docs/en/production_stage/tools/flash_download_tool.rst

 The ``download path config`` and ``SPI flash config`` section on the FactoryMultiDownload Tab are basically the same as those on the SPIDownload tab.
 Please refer to `SPIDownload Tab`_ for descriptions.
 Do not forget to configure the serial port number and baud rate of each download panel.

-chipInfoDump Tab
+'chipInfoDump' Interface
-^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- ``Device``: Selects the device's serial port number and communication baud rate.
+- ``Device`` Select the corresponding device's serial port number and communication baud rate.

-- ``Read Flash``: Specifies the start address and size of the content to be read from the flash.
-This setting is only required when reading flash.
+- ``Read Flash`` Select the starting address from which to read content in the flash and the size of the content to be read.
+This setting is only required when reading from the flash.

 .. figure:: ../../../_static/flash_download_tool/chip_info_dump.png
     :align: center
     :scale: 55%

-    chipInfoDump Tab
+    'chipInfoDump' Interface

 - Function Description

-  * ``Chip Info``: Reads the chip model, flash ID, and flash status register values.
-The read content is displayed directly in the tab.
+  * ``Chip Info``: Reads the chip model, flash ID, and flash status register values, with the read content directly displayed on the software interface.
-  * ``Read Flash``: Reads data stored in the flash.
-The read content is saved in a generated bin file, which is named in the format "Chip MAC + Start Address of Reading + Data Length of Reading + Reading Time".
+  * ``Read Flash``: Reads data stored in flash memory.
+The read content will be stored in the generated bin file, and the bin file is named in the format of "chip MAC + read start address + read data length + read time".
-  * ``Read Efuse``: Reads the chip's eFuse content, with functionality identical to `esptool summary`.
-The read content is stored in a generated text file, named in the format "Chip MAC + Reading Time".
+  * ``Read Efuse``: Reads the content of the chip's eFuse, with the same function as esptool summary.
+The read content is stored in the generated text file, which is named in the format of "chip MAC + reading time".

 .. note::

-  *  To use the above reading functions, the product should enter download mode after startup.
+  * The support for the above reading functions requires the product to enter download mode after startup.
   * Tool version >= 3.9.8

 Download Example
 ----------------